 Connect your standard PC computer 3.5mm plug headphone & microphone to your Xbox 360 controller with this adapter.

 Ever been playing Xbox Live with friends & got frustrated over the quality of voice being broadcast via the Xbox Headset?
-Or have to purchase a whole new headset because your wires are broken? - Have a perfectly good headset you use for PC gaming but that doesn't quite fit into your Xbox Controller?
+Or have to purchase a whole new headset because your wires are broken?
+Do you have a perfectly good headset you use for PC gaming but that doesn't quite fit into your Xbox Controller?

-Package includes: 1x Dual 3.5mm to 2.5mm audio converter for Xbox 360 Controller.
+Package includes 1x Dual 3.5mm to 2.5mm audio headphone & microphone headset converter for Xbox 360 Controller.

 • Combined flat fee New Zealand wide shipping service.
 Purchase as much as you like and pay just one flat shipping fee on your entire order.